 Benefits of muscle building and strength exercise

 As humans when we hit the gym or do exercise, we are doing it to improve our health.
 The same is true when it comes to your dog.
-Strength exercise such as a flirt pole, weight vest, spring pole, sled track, walk and light jog will help you improve your dog’s overall health.
+Strength exercises such as a flirt pole, weight vest, spring pole, sled track, walk, and light jog will help you improve your dog’s overall health.

 It will help you maintain your dog’s weight and this reduces the stress in their joints.